luisacurcio/ONET-Data-Extractor/README.md

 # Onetonline Data Scraping

 This project involves scraping data from the [Onetonline](https://www.onetonline.org) website to collect information about various job-related skills, interests, knowledge, basic skills, cross-functional skills, work activities, work context, work styles, and work values.
-The scraped data is organized into separate CSV files for each category.
+The scraped data is organized into separate CSV files for each category and, at the end, it appends all of them into one CSV file.

 ## Required Libraries